dongyifan199/MDD-on-LPN/README.md

 * "manu_sys_5_4.o and manu_sys_5_4" are the programs for the model of "parameterized manufacturing system", with the parameter beta=5 and eta=4.

 * "Realistic Cases for the Verification of Current-state Opacity.pdf" is the descriptions of two systems, namely, a robot manipulation system and a  manufacturing system.

+* "Original submission for SMCA.pdf" is the original submitted paper with the ID SMCA-20-12-2603.

+* "Response letter for SMCA.pdf" shows our responses to the comments from the previous reviewers.

 Package
 -----